Generally true (gentleman... ish?), but I'm not sure that that gives you enough to go on, so let's fill in some gaps:

 The ugly: Full disclosure, I'm a Republican and a capitalist.
-No, no, not a mustache-twirling robber baron (a term I don't care for, by the way).
+No, no, not a mustache-twirling robber baron.
 More like a... a captain of industry!

-When I'm not working, I like to run outside whenever I get the chance.
+When I'm not working, I like to run outside whenever it's nice out.
 I read a fair amount, and I almost never set foot on a bus or a train without a book in hand.
-And sometimes I play a little piano and guitar, for the quality of which I hope my neighbors forgive me.
-Update: I bought a harmonica for my birthday last week, and now I can sort of play Taps and Twinkle, Twinkle, Little Star.
-So there's that.
+And sometimes I play a little piano and guitar (poorly) and harmonica (not so poorly).

 Every so often, I'll pick up a short-term hobby or interest just for a few weeks to see how I like it.
 Once, it was French.
 Another time, it was bowling.
 Right now, it's barbecue.
 Don't ask why.
 I don't know.
-But it was a good choice.
+But it was a good life decision.

 Movies: American Beauty, the Big Lebowski, the Big Short, Casablanca, Casino Royale, the Departed, the Empire Strikes Back, the Godfather, Hook, the Hunger Games (yes, I know they're for teenage girls, shut up), It's a Wonderful Life, Lonesome Dove (except for the water moccasin scene where a fellow Irishman gets it), the Rock, Se7en, V for Vendetta.